your-azure-coach/ftw-ventures/README.md

-# ftw-ventures
+# FTW Ventures

-My fictional company that I use to keep on discovering Azure.
+Welcome to **FTW Ventures**, my fictional company that I use to keep on discovering the Azure ecosystem!
+You can find here:

+* An generic Infrastructure as Code setup with Bicep.
+* A scalable implementation of GraphQL on Azure Container Apps.